 Due to the relatively short-term nature of our tenants' leases, a significant portion of the leases in our portfolio come up for renewal each year.
 As of January 1, 2021, we had approximately 1.7 million square feet, or 15% of our consolidated portfolio at that time coming up for renewal during 2021.
-As of June 30, 2021, we had renewed approximately 49% of this space.
-In addition, for the rolling twelve months ended June 30, 2021, we completed renewals and re-tenanted space totaling 1.6 million square feet at a blended 2.4% decrease in average base rental rates compared to the expiring rates.
+As of September 30, 2021, we had renewed approximately 54% of this space.
+In addition, for the rolling twelve months ended September 30, 2021, we completed renewals and retenanted space totaling 1.6 million square feet at a blended 0.6% decrease in average base rental rates compared to the expiring rates.

 The current challenging retail environment has impacted our business as our operations are subject to the operating results and operating decisions of our retail tenants.
 We are encouraged by the recent improvement in traffic and sales trends, which in many cases are exceeding 2019 levels, and the fact that collections of monthly rents have normalized.
+However, many retailers across the country are currently facing, or expect to face, potential logistics and staffing issues.
+While we believe many of these retailers are proactively navigating this situation, the ultimate impact of labor and supply chain issues is unknown.

-However, we continue to anticipate pressure from current vacancies, potential additional store closures and potential rent modifications.
-As is typical in the retail industry, certain tenants have closed, or will close, certain stores by terminating their lease prior to its contractual expiration or as a result of filling for protection under bankruptcy laws, or may request modifications to their existing lease terms.
-We have recaptured approximately 80,000 square feet within our consolidated portfolio during the six months ended June 30, 2021 related to bankruptcies and brand-wide restructurings by retailers, compared to 380,000 square feet for the six months ended June 30, 2020, and recaptured another approximately 55,000 square feet in July 2021.
+We may continue to experience pressure from current vacancies, potential additional store closures and potential rent modifications.
+As is typical in the retail industry, certain tenants have closed, or will close, certain stores by terminating their lease prior to its contractual expiration or as a result of filing for protection under bankruptcy laws, or may request modifications to their existing lease terms.
+We have recaptured approximately 135,000 square feet within our consolidated portfolio during the nine months ended September 30, 2021 related to bankruptcies and brand-wide restructurings by retailers, compared to 586,000 square feet for the nine months ended September 30, 2020.

 We believe outlet stores will continue to be a profitable and fundamental distribution channel for many brand name manufacturers.
 While we continue to attract and retain additional tenants, if we were unable to successfully renew or re-lease a significant amount of this space on favorable economic terms or in a timely manner, the loss in rent and our Same Center NOI could be further negatively impacted in 2021.
-Occupancy at our consolidated centers was 93.0% and 93.8% as of June 30, 2021 and 2020, respectively.
+Occupancy at our consolidated centers was 94.3% and 92.9% as of September 30, 2021 and 2020, respectively.
 As a result of COVID-19 and current economic conditions, occupancy could be negatively impacted in the remainder of 2021 and future periods.